ryanbrito/ryanbrito/README.md

 ## Hi there!
 I'm Ryan! 👋

-💻 Backend Developer | Data Science Student
+💻 Backend Developer & Data Analyst | Data Science Student

-I am a passionate Backend Developer with nearly a year of hands-on experience, specializing in building scalable and efficient systems, such as Microservices and REST APIs.
-I thrive on learning and growing in the tech space, always looking for ways to expand my skills and knowledge.

-Currently, I am pursuing a degree in Data Science at FIAP, where I'm diving deep into analytics and big data technologies.
-My experience spans across C#, .NET, Python, Flask, and FastAPI, with a focus on REST APIs, Microservices, and Data Analysis using ElasticSearch, Kibana, and Kafka.
-I have a strong foundation in both traditional and modern back-end technologies, paired with a curiosity for cloud computing and distributed systems.

-Key Technologies I Work With:
+I'm a versatile Backend Developer and Data Analyst with nearly a year of experience building efficient, scalable systems and analyzing data to provide actionable insights.
+My dual focus allows me to create strong backend infrastructures while leveraging data for business intelligence.

+Currently pursuing a degree in Data Science at FIAP, I’m honing my skills in analytics, big data, and BI tools like Power BI.
+I’m experienced in managing databases such as PostgreSQL and MongoDB and use ElasticSearch and Kibana to transform raw data into valuable information.

+Core Skills:
-Backend Development: .NET, C#, Python, Flask, FastAPI Data & Analytics: ElasticSearch, Kibana, SQL, MongoDB, SQLite DevOps & Infrastructure: Docker, Linux, CLI, Git/GitHub, GitLab APIs & Microservices: REST, Kafka, JSON, Swagger
+Backend Development: .NET, C#, Python, Flask, FastAPI Data & BI: Power BI, ElasticSearch, Kibana, PostgreSQL, SQL, MongoDB, SQLite DevOps & Infrastructure: Docker, Linux, CLI, Git/GitHub, GitLab APIs & Microservices: REST, Kafka, JSON, Swagger
-Tools & Platforms: Visual Studio, VS Code, Jira, Confluence

-🌐 Fluent in English and Portuguese, I am comfortable working in diverse, global teams.
-I am always up for a challenge and committed to growing professionally in the world of IT.
+🌐 Fluent in English and Portuguese, I thrive in diverse teams and am always open to new challenges in IT, BI, and data analysis.
+Let’s connect if you’re looking for a developer with a data-driven mindset and a passion for continuous learning!🚀

-If you're looking to connect with a driven developer who loves learning and contributing to meaningful projects, feel free to reach out! 🚀

 <!--
 **ryanbrito/ryanbrito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.